Analysis of finite-volume discrete adjoint fields for two-dimensional compressible Euler flows: Conclusion

 Third, we derive the general adjoint Rankine-Hugoniot relations across a shock and give relations linking the normal derivatives across the shock.
 These relations have been numerically validated for a supersonic and a transonic flow.

-\clmy{ We then use these tools for the analysis of the lift and drag adjoint fields about the NACA0012 at three flow conditions and, in particular, the analysis of the zones where increasing values and gradients of the adjoint fields are observed when the mesh is refined \cite{GilPie_97,Loz_17,Loz_18,JPLabRen_19}.
+We then use these tools for the analysis of the lift and drag adjoint fields about the NACA0012 at three flow conditions and, in particular, the analysis of the zones where increasing values and gradients of the adjoint fields are observed when the mesh is refined \cite{GilPie_97,Loz_17,Loz_18,JPLabRen_19}.
 The source term approach of Giles and Pierce \cite{GilPie_97} is recalled and after assessing it for our code w.r.t linear results -- Fig. \ref{f:dCLp4lnl} -- it is exploited to analyse the lift and drag adjoint behavior in the vicinity of the stagnation streamline and the wall for the transonic test case.
-The novelty is in the detailed description of the flow perturbation resulting of the involved source term : a pertubation along streamline passing by the source results in the displacement of the shocks.
+The novelty is \clon{for the transonic regime} in the detailed description of the flow perturbation resulting of the involved source term : a pertubation along streamline passing by the source results in the displacement of the shocks.
 The mechanism is similar with a source close to the stagnation streamline or close to the wall so that our numerical results suggest that the behavior of the adjoint fields in the vicinity of the stagnation streamline (where the authors of \cite{GilPie_97} predicted a numerical divergence under simplifying assumptions) and in the vicinity of the wall are identical.
-Also explained by this analysis (although not illustrated here) is the well-known difference of numerical behavior in lift or drag adjoint at high transonic Mach numbers (shock-wave feet at trailing edge, no possible shock-foot displacement, no adjoint numerical divergence) and lower transonic Mach numbers (more upwind shock wave feet locations, shock feet displacement under the influence of $\delta R^4$, adjoint numerical divergence).}
+Also explained by this analysis (although not illustrated here) is the well-known difference of numerical behavior in lift or drag adjoint at high transonic Mach numbers (shock-wave feet at trailing edge, no possible shock-foot displacement, no adjoint numerical divergence) and lower transonic Mach numbers (more upwind shock wave feet locations, shock feet displacement under the influence of $\delta R^4$, adjoint numerical divergence). \clon{In subsonic regime, the fourth source term proposed in \cite{GilPie_97} results in a numerically diverging perturbation of the lift, also when approaching the wall or the stagnation streamline, but through a global change of the wall pressure.}

 Future work will concern the extension of this analysis to laminar flows considering the usual FV cell-centered discretizations of the viscous flux.